Tx0actical/Epsilon/README.md

 ## References

-- A big shout-out to, [@CarolineChiari](https://github.com/CarolineChiari), the creator of the excellent YouTube stream for building a Neural Network [Coding a Neural Network in PowerShell](https://github.com/CarolineChiari/PowerShell).
+- A big shout-out to [@CarolineChiari](https://github.com/CarolineChiari), the creator of the excellent YouTube stream for building a Neural Network [Coding a Neural Network in PowerShell](https://github.com/CarolineChiari/PowerShell).
 Really appreciate her work!
 - A guide to Optimizing PowerShell Scripts can be found [here](https://www.itprotoday.com/powershell/tips-optimizing-powershell-scripts)
 - The Official PowerShell Documentation by Mircosoft, [link](https://docs.microsoft.com/en-us/powershell/)
 - An awesome blog on PowerShell Multithreading &rarr; [link](https://adamtheautomator.com/powershell-multithreading/)